The general linear hypothesis testing problem for multivariate functional data with applications: Simulation Studies

-Last, we examine the finite-sample performance for a specific linear hypothesis, H3, via comparing it with the bootstrap based test $T_{BT}$.
-The empirical sizes of $T_{BT}$ and $T_{NEW}$ of H3 are presented in Table~\ref{size3.tab} with the last row displaying their ARE values associated the three cases of $\rho$.
-It is seen that $T_{BT}$ is rather conservative especially when $\rho$ is large.
-This observation highlights that the bootstrap based test dose not work well when dealing with the simulated functional data which are less correlated.
-In contrast, $T_{NEW}$ performs well regardless of whether the simulated functional samples are highly correlated, moderately correlated, or even less correlated.
+Last, we examine the finite-sample performance for a specific linear hypothesis, H3, via comparing it with the bootstrap-based test $T_{\BT}$.
+The empirical sizes of $T_{\BT}$ and $T_{\NEW}$ of H3 are presented in Table~\ref{size3.tab} with the last row displaying their ARE values associated the three cases of $\rho$.
+It is seen that $T_{\BT}$ is rather conservative especially when $\rho$ is large.
+This observation highlights that the bootstrap-based test dose not work well when dealing with the simulated functional data which are less correlated.
+Moreover, the bootstrap-based tests are commonly recognized as time-consuming methods.
+In contrast, $T_{\NEW}$ generally performs well, though it exhibits slight liberal tendencies when the sample size is very small ($\bn=[7,12,12]$).
+However, it consistently outperforms $T_{\BT}$ as sample sizes increase and for less correlated simulated functional data.
+Notably, $T_{\NEW}$ offers a significant computational advantage, being substantially faster than the bootstrap-based test.

 In conclusion, we have conducted various hypothesis tests in this simulation by setting various coefficient matrix $\bG$.
-It shows that our proposed test $T_{NEW}$ works well no matter how the functional data correlated and does not require too large sample size to get the good performance.
-The broader applicability of $T_{NEW}$ suggests that it can be employed in a wider range of scenarios or research contexts beyond the specific framework proposed by \cite{Qiu2021} and \cite{zhu2023ksampFMD}.
-This flexibility allows researchers to adapt and use $T_{NEW}$ based on their specific needs and study designs.
+The results demonstrate that our proposed test, $T_{\NEW}$, generally performs reasonably well no matter how the functional data correlated and does not require too large sample size to achieve good performance.
+The broader applicability of $T_{\NEW}$ suggests that it can be employed in a wider range of scenarios or research contexts beyond the specific framework proposed by \cite{Qiu2021,zhu2023ksampFMD}.
+This flexibility allows researchers to adapt and use $T_{\NEW}$ based on their specific needs and study designs.